 This academic year the focus was on attainment and attendance.
 Whole school assessments were used to identify gaps and target strategies.
-The school continued to use Insight, to track pupils regularly throughout the academic year and Pupil Premium data was collected alongside Non-Pupil Premium data to identify gaps moving forward, teachers met with SLT to complete pupil progress meetings with a focus on disadvantaged pupils.
+The school used Progress Teach, to track pupils regularly throughout the academic year and Pupil Premium data was collected alongside Non-Pupil Premium data to identify gaps moving forward, teachers met with SLT to complete pupil progress meetings with a focus on disadvantaged pupils.

-Phonics data showed that the gap between PP and non-PP remains the same.
-40% of Pupil Premium pupils passed the phonics screen compared with 87.5% of non-Pupil premium pupils.
-Special consideration for this academic year is to be taken into account as over 60% of the PP group are also SEND with funding.
+Phonics data showed that the gap between PP and non-PP has reduced by 4%.
+In 2023/24 50% of Pupil Premium pupils passed the phonics screen compared with 85.7% of non-Pupil premium pupils.
+Special consideration for this academic year is to be taken into account as the PP group is below 4 pupils.